 Your budget for the bike bell is going to matter.
 Although these bells are not expensive there are still some pricey ones out there.
 With that said, more price does not equal more quality.
 You can get an amazing bell for a really cheap price.

-Sometimes, when the sound quality is really great and the bike has premium construction, it might be expensive.
+Sometimes, when the quality of sound is really great and the bike has premium construction, it might be expensive.

 Size and Fitting